Myth: Assessed value should always equate market value.

 Myth: A home inspection serves the same purpose as an appraisal.

-Reality: Appraisal reports are completely different than a home inspection.
 The function of an appraisal is to form an opinion of market value during the appraisal process and the completion of the report.
-A home inspector assesses the condition of the property and its major components and reports their findings.